webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

   - Allows for workflow to orchestrate business processes.
 - **Azure IoT**
   - Allows you to integrate sensors and devices and managed them.
+- **Azure Logic Apps**
+  - similar to Azure Functions, but often no code is written.
+Logic blocks are connected to automate when an event is triggered.
+Interacts with other Azure services.
+  - stateful. declarative.
 - **Azure Marketplace**
   - vendors sell their solutions.
+- **Azure Micro-Services**
+  - architecture broken down into small independent pieces.
+Allows easier scaling.
+No cross dependencies.
+Different programming languages.
+API communication.
+  - Azure Service Fabric: scalable solution for micro-services.
 - **Azure Networking**
   - Let you set up private network connection to your on prem environments.
 - **Azure Purchasing**